menandmice/micetro_docs/guides/user-manual/ipam.rst

 Once the schedule options have been set and saved, two columns - Last Seen and Last Known MAC Address - are added to the range grid.
 The Last Seen column identifies when a host was last seen on the network.

-Green
-  Host responded to the last PING request.
+* **Green**: Host responded to the last PING request.
 The date and time are shown.

-Orange
-  Host has responded in the past, but did not respond to the last PING request.
+* **Orange**: Host has responded in the past, but did not respond to the last PING request.
 The date and time of last response is shown.

-Red
-  Host has never responded to a PING request.
+* **Red**: Host has never responded to a PING request.
 The text Never is shown.

 At any time if you wish to disable host discovery, do the following: